croquet/microverse/docs/Avatar.md

 The offset in 3D coordinates between avatar's position and the camera's position.
 A typical third person view behind the avatar has [0, p, p], where p is a positive number.

+While those three variables are used in the default `walkLook()` implementation, you can override the method to have a totally custom camera position. (see below.)

 ## AvatarActor Methods

 ### `goTo(v:Vector3, q:Quaternion, fall:boolean)`